zapdos352/CO2Zero/README.md

 I will try to put new updates both of this and other technologies, whoever wants to help contact me

+### Disclaimer

+I'm not the creator of this technology, I'm just showing my vision and other ways of using them

 ### References

 Lin, Y.-F., Ko, C.-C., Chen, C.-H., Tung, K.-L., & Chang, K.-S.